Stamp duty is a hefty tax normally associated with the purchase or sale of a property or land, but it also applies to vehicles as well.

 What is vehicle stamp duty?

-Stamp duty is a tax levied by state governments on the transfer of ownership of an asset.
-It’s most well-known as a tax on the purchase or sale of a house, but it also applies to vehicles as well.
-That’s why you have to pay it whenever you buy a new or used car, with a few exceptions.
+Stamp duty is levied by state governments on the transfer of ownership of an asset.
+As well as property, it applies to both new and used cars, with a few exceptions.

 How much does stamp duty cost?